The Truth About Hearing Aids

 Behind-the-ear (BTE) hearing aids consist of a hard plastic case worn behind the ear and connected to a plastic ear mold that fits inside the outer ear.
 The electronic parts are held in the case behind the ear, and sound travels from the hearing aid through the earmold and into the ear.
 People of all ages use BTE hearing aids to assist with mild to profound hearing loss.

 The open-fit hearing aid is a new-ish kind of BTE device.
 These tiny and discreet, open-fit hearing aids are positioned completely behind the ear.
-A narrow tube, inserted into the ear canal, enables the canal to remain open.
+A narrow tube inserted into the ear canal enables the canal to remain open.
 For this reason, open-fit hearing aids are often a good choice for people who deal with frequent earwax buildup.
 Additionally, some people prefer open-fit hearing aids because they don’t cause the overall feeling of being “plugged up.”

 In-the-Ear Hearing Aids

 In-the-ear (ITE) hearing aids, for mild to severe hearing loss, fit completely inside the outer ear.
-A custom-fit case made of hard plastic holds the electronic components so they are not ideal for young, growing children.
+A custom-fit case made of hard plastic holds the electronic components, so they are not ideal for young, growing children.

 Some ITE hearing aids contain added features, like telecoils.
-A telecoil is a small magnetic coil that allows users to receive sound through their hearing devices’ circuitry instead of the microphones.
+A telecoil is a small magnetic coil that allows users to receive sound through their hearing devices’ circuitry instead of a microphones.
 This makes it easier to hear on the telephone and in public places with loop systems.
 Induction loop systems are special sound systems that use a magnetic field to transmit audio signals.
 Many schools, airports, churches, and auditoriums have installed induction loop systems.

 Canal Hearing Aids